Authors: Dr. Jean-Paul Rodrigue and Dr. Claude Comtois

 Multimodal transportation networks rest upon a combination of costs and performance of transport modes, or what is referred to as economies of scope.
 For instance, a container shipped overseas from its origin can go from road to maritime to rail and road again before reaching its destination.
 The arrangement of this sequence is seeking the lowest transport cost.
-For passengers, a commuter may also undertake a journey involving a sequence of modes such a walking, riding a bus and then a subway.
-The providers of transportation services, therefore, require quantitative tools for decision-making in order to compare performances of various transport modes and transport networks.
+For passengers, a commuter may also undertake a journey involving a sequence of modes such as walking, riding a bus, and then a subway.
+The providers of transportation services, therefore, require quantitative tools for decision-making in order to compare the performances of various transport modes and transport networks.
 Time-efficiency becomes a set imperative for both freight and passenger mobility in private as well as in public sector activities.

 Performance indicators are widely used to empirically assess the technical performance of different transport modes, namely their capacity to move passengers or freight around.
-They are ratios since a value such as traffic or capacity does not express a performance, but the ratio of traffic over capacity is a performance indicator.
+They are ratios since a value such as traffic or capacity does not express a performance, but the ratio of traffic overcapacity is a performance indicator.
 Technical performance should not be confused with economic performance, which mostly relates to how much transport output (e.g. traffic) can be supported with specific inputs (e.g. capital or labor) and how profitable a service is.
 Performance measures are relative, implying that they mean little by themselves and must be interpreted within a comparative framework, which can be across space (e.g. systems or jurisdictions) or across time (e.g. seasonal variations).

 Basic technical performance calculations can be particularly useful for the analysis of global network performance as well as for modal comparison, analysis, and evaluation by bridging both physical attributes (length, distance, configuration, etc.) and time-based attributes (punctuality, reliability, etc.) of networks.
 Some indicators are currently used to measure the technical performance of freight and passenger transport: